microchip-pic-avr-examples/pic18f16q41-ladder-demo/readme.md

 *Expected Outputs in the Gain Ladder*

-To demonstrate the full range of outputs, the code example generates a free-running sawtooth waveform (shown below) that reaches each of the output steps listed above.<br>
+To demonstrate the full range of outputs, the code example generates a free-running sawtooth waveform (shown below) that contains all of the output steps listed above.<br>

 <img src="images/gainLevelDemo.PNG" alt="Gain Waveform" width="500px"/><br>
 *Gain Ladder Output*<br>